MEDEA'S TV TROPES

 • In every other dimension she visited in her dreams, Warren was either stopped just before completing The 7th Attempt or never even considered trying it in the first place.
 This leaves Medea effectively alone in the Multiverse.

-Animal Motifs: She has a lot of butterfly motifs, including but not limited to Urizen.
-Butterflies symbolize life and death.
-But believe it or not, and it might sound strange, but Medea actually has a few things in common with a honey badger:
+Raging Wolverine: Believe it or not, and it might sound strange, but Medea actually has a few things in common with a wolverine:

-• Despite the honey badger's modest size of just three feet, hardly impressive in the African animal hierarchy, it remains one of the most dangerous creatures.
-Meanwhile, Medea, standing at 5'6" (with heels on), isn't exactly imposing either, but she's feared as the most notorious dark magician in the entire story.
+• Despite the aforementioned animal's modest size of just three feet or so, hardly impressive in the animal hierarchy, they remain one of the most dangerous creatures.
+Meanwhile, Medea, standing at 5'4", isn't exactly imposing either, but she's feared as the most notorious dark magician in the entire story.

-• Like a honey badger, she's stubborn as fuck, once sets her sights on something, she rarely gives up.
+• Like them little fella, she's stubborn as fuck, once sets her sights on something, she rarely gives up.
 She is known for her persistence in pursuing a target or defending herself, often fighting fiercely until the threat is neutralized.

-• Medea has proven to be resistant, if not almost immune, to Anthony's madness-inducing snake-like venom.
+• Medea has proven to be resistant to Anthony's madness-inducing snake-like venom.
 Much like honey badgers, who are resistant to snake venom, helping them in their snake-hunting endeavors.

 • For an animal with their small stature, honey badgers live remarkably long lives.
 Similarly, while Medea isn't immortal, she ages slowly; nearing 70, she looks like she's in her early 50s at best.